TEARS FOR FEARS IN THE 1980S

 Tears for Fears were formed in 1981 by British duo Roland Orzabel and Curt Smith.
-Everybody Wants to Rule the World was the band's ninth single release and the third single to be taken from the hugely successful, 3x Platinum studio album Songs from the Big Chair album.
+Their signature tune, Everybody Wants to Rule the World, was the band's ninth single release and the third single to be taken from the hugely successful, 3x Platinum studio album Songs from the Big Chair album.

 It was the lead single from the album in the U.S. It peaked at No.2 in April 1985 in the UK and was a No.1 in the U.S. and New Zealand.